 By teaching your kids about money they’ll have an increased knowledge and understanding of managing money as they get older.
 More importantly, they will build positive behaviours and money management skills that will help minimize stress later in life that tends to affect so many other aspects of our overall health and well-being – physical, mental, social/family, occupational to name a few.

 Any other advice you’d like to add?

-It is important that young people also start to build a strong network of trusted advisors around them including financial advisors.
-Talking about money can be hard, and introducing them early to money allows them to gain the confidence and not be scared to ask questions when it comes to money.
+It’s important that young people also start to build a strong network of trusted advisors around them including financial advisors.
+Talking about money can be hard, and introducing them early to money allows them to gain confidence and not be scared to ask questions when it comes to money.